varlog11/PAMI/doc/PAMI-Message-Action-VGSMSMSTxAction.md

 ### $responseHandler

-    private string $responseHandler
+    private string $responseHandler = null

-String of the Class name to handle the Reponse to this Message
+String of the Class name to handle the Response to this Message